aws-solutions/media-services-application-mapper/INSTALL.md

 ## DynamoDB Considerations

-There are six DynamoDB tables used by MSAM.
+There are seven DynamoDB tables used by MSAM.
 They are:

 * [StackName]-Alarms-[ID]
 * [StackName]-Channels-[ID]
+* [StackName]-CloudWatchEvents-[ID]
 * [StackName]-Content-[ID]
 * [StackName]-Events-[ID]
 * [StackName]-Layout-[ID]